-(2) The Tribunal reviewed the operation of the previous determination and invited submissions from the respective universities.
+(3) The Tribunal has reviewed the operation of the previous determination and invited submissions from the respective Universities.

-(4) The Tribunal acknowledges that while it has the power to determine the remuneration for University Governing Council members, any remuneration must be met from within University existing budgets and must be for the fulfilment of any University strategic objectives.
+(6) The Tribunal acknowledges that, while it has the power to determine the remuneration for University Governing Council members, any remuneration must be met from within University existing budgets and must be for the fulfilment of University strategic objectives.